-She continued to have many invitations to show her work, and she continued doing portraits of people.
-She also began experimenting with her photography, taking camera outside for the first time to see how natural light affected her work.
+She continued doing portraits of people, and there were many opportunities to show her work.
+She also began experimenting with her photography.
+After years of studio work, Kasebier began taking her camera outside for the first time to see how natural light affected her work.

 Gertrude Käsebier: Honored Many Years Later

 In the late 20th and early 21st century there was renewed interest in Gertrude Käsebier.
 In 1979 she was inducted into the International Photography Hall of Fame, and that year the Delaware Art Museum put together a retrospective of her work.
 In 1991 the Museum of Modern Art in New York City also assembled a show of Käsebier’s work.